 Central Fire District prepares an annual budget document each fiscal year (July 1 to June 30) that provides a basic understanding of the District’s planned spending for the coming fiscal year.
 The primary budget objective is to provide the highest possible level of service to the District residents while maintaining a sound financial condition.
 Copies of the proposed and final budget are made available to all interested parties and opportunities are provided for public input prior to final adoption of the budget.

 Central Fire District prepares an annual audited financial statement presenting its financial position and results of its financial operations in accordance with Generally Accepted Accounting Principles (GAAP).
 The fiscal year begins on July 1st and ends on June 30th.
+Note: FY 2019-2020 was the final year in which separate Audited Financial Statements were compiled for the two Districts of Central FPD and Aptos/La Selva FPD.
+For FY 2020-2021, the statement will be combined to reflect the new consolidated Central Fire District.

 Mid-County Fire Agencies Consolidation Feasibility Study and Service Review Report